sderose/ragnarok/Dominus/DOC/ReferenceManual.md

     DOMImplementation_P --> DOMImplementation
     XMLParser_P --> XMLParser

-TODO: I may switch PlainNode to be a protocol class (and rename it Node_P).
+TODO: I may switch PlainNode to be a protocol class or ABC.

 ===Types===